ashinw/house-prj-pub/landscape/section-W-requirements.md

 * A deck with a stair case to the verandah

 ## Problem

-1. The fence with neighbouring south west property is dilapidated
+1. The fence with the neighbouring south west property is dilapidated
 2. The fence between the front and backyards have some broken palings
-3. The fence's gate is broken off entirely
+3. The fence's gate between the front and backyards is broken off entirely
 4. The deck has one broken piece of timber along the south side
-5. The stair case has a loose and step supported by a red oil jack
-6. Two broken pillars along the south east fence line have fractures and cracks
+5. The yellow fence along the south east has two broken pillars, fractures and cracks
-7. The large yellow palings along the south east fence line reflects a lot of the afternoon western sun light back to the house
+6. The large yellow palings along the south east fence line reflects a lot of the afternoon western sun light back to the house
-8. The large gaps between the palings prohibit privacy
+7. The large gaps between the palings prohibit privacy
-9. There is a lot of water retension in the grass areas and it can be slushy walking through the gate to the deck
+8. There is a lot of water retension in the grass areas and it can be slushy walking through the gate to the deck
+9. The stair case has a loose step and is currently supported by a red oil jack

 ## Solution

-1. Landscape the south backyard to make more fit for purpose
+Landscape the south backyard to make more fit for purpose
+1. Organise with neighbour and replace fence with durable [colorbond fence](./#References) #2 for length = 24m
+2. Repair/replace damaged fence palings along yellow fence
+3. Repair cracked fence pillars
+4. Repaint from yellow to dark brown matching house brickwork length = 28m
+5. Install [light duty shade cloth](#References) #3 along inner side of south east fence line for greater privacy length = 28m
+6. Repair/replace damaged gate between deck and new carport
+7. Replace broken timber plank on side of deck and stain plank
+8. Floor the gate passage and deck entry with exposed [aggregate concrete](#References) #1 Area = 3m^2

 |Actual|Expected|
 |:---:|:---:|